 |

-"Portable layouts offer the chance to
+"Portable layouts

-model railroad with a minimum outlay of space,
+offer the chance to model railroad with a minimum

-fundamental concepts of layout design which we will
+practice the fundamental concepts of layout design

-larger, permanent layout."
+to build that larger, permanent layout."

 (E.S.
-Seeley

-Jr., in Hayden 1981)
+Seeley Jr., in Hayden 1981)

 |